titpetric/factory/resputil/README.md

 a `func() error` declaration like shown here.
 If a non-empty value is returned, it will be encoded into JSON and written to the HTTP output.

-The pattern of use also allows a more functional approach to what you're outputting.
+This pattern of use also allows a more functional approach to what you're responding with.
 For example, if you favor something closer to an ORM approach, then you could do something more similar to this:

 ~~~go